 The goal of this document is to introduce you to a basic Tailscale deployment that you can modify and extend to build your own, personal Tailscale network.
 To sign up for tailscale, please use the signup form.

 Note: NAT traversal support is still under development.
 While it works in many cases, for now it is best if you employ at least one Tailscale node on a device or cloud instance with a publicly accessible IP address.

-subnet routing feature facilitates incremental deployment by allowing a single agent to grant access to entire subnets (and not just a single…
+The subnet routing feature allows incremental deployment by allowing a single Tailscale agent to forward packets to entire subnets, rather than just a single…

 Access control lists (ACLs) restrict who can access which nodes on your network.
 This feature is still experimental and will later be expanded …